 Mould or Mycotoxin illness is a recently recognised systemic inflammatory illness involving multiple organs/systems in the body including the immune system (thereby activating mast cells), the endocrine system, the nervous system and the brain.
 Anecdotal reports indicate that mycotoxin illness may contribute to dementia and it has been referred to as ‘inhalational dementia’.

 In many patients found to have mycotoxin illness, the exposure to mould is not obvious or it has been in the past.
-Even when current mould problem is obvious however, its significance is often unrecognised or actively denied because it ‘doesn’t seem to be a problem’.
-The most significant mycotoxin exposure occurs in water-damaged buildings, particularly if the water damage in hidden inside the walls from burst pipes, and burst joins behind fridges, dish washers and other appliances.
+Even when a current mould problem is obvious, its significance is often unrecognised or actively denied because it ‘doesn’t seem to be a problem’.
+The most significant mycotoxin exposure occurs in water-damaged buildings, particularly if the water damage is hidden inside the walls from burst pipes and burst joins behind fridges, dishwashers and other appliances.

 The moulds that we live with every day outside in the environment are not the prime suspects, so people don’t need to worry about mould outside the home.
 Having said that, people with severe longstanding mycotoxin illness can become sensitised to all moulds including ingested moulds in food.
 Some people live in houses that have been water damaged in the past and have undergone partial repair.
 In these cases, the mould within the walls may remain largely invisible but may continue to expose home dwellers for years to come.
 Ongoing mycotoxin from internal water damage is particularly a problem in humid climates.
 Definitive solutions can be complex and expensive and require input from building biology experts.

-Dr Hale says of mycotoxin illness, “finding evidence of neuroinflammation in a typical pattern on the neuroquant MRI image in mycotoxin affected patients is one of the most satisfying aspects of working in brain health.
+Dr Hale says of mycotoxin illness, “Finding evidence of neuroinflammation in a typical pattern on the neuroquant MRI image in mycotoxin affected patients is one of the most satisfying aspects of working in brain health.
 In such patients, carefully devised treatment plans and modification to the patients’ living or working environment can lead to dramatic improvements in their illness, their mental health and their memory and executive function.
-Even in these patients however, we still address other possible underlying contributors to brain inflammation including diabetes, pre-diabetes, metabolic disorders, inflammation, trauma, autoimmunity, poor gut health, high toxic burden, and vascular disease.
+However, even in these patients, we still address other possible underlying contributors to brain inflammation including diabetes, pre-diabetes, metabolic disorders, inflammation, trauma, autoimmunity, poor gut health, high toxic burden and vascular disease.